 Scene 2 ~ Crossings

-A few years later, it has become a tradition for Carmela to tell Lucila family stories on full moon nights.
-After asking many times about her grandfather, Carmela finally tells her the story of how her grandparents fell in love, how her Abuela Estela came to this country, and why Lucila has never met her Abuelo Carmelo.
-Carmela begins by teaching Lucila some folklorico steps from Jalisco and by telling her to imagine her grandparents doing the same dance years ago.
-Lucila gets lost in the world of her grandparents’ falling in love as young people.
-Carmela and Lucila visit the wedding in their minds.
-And Lucila learns that all those years ago, Carmela’s parents went to cross the border by the light of the full moon.
+A few years later, it has become a cherished tradition for Carmela to share family stories with Lucila on full moon nights.
+After asking many questions about her grandfather, Lucila finally hears the story of how her grandparents fell in love, how her Abuela Estela came to this country, and why she has never met her Abuelo Carmelo.
+Carmela begins by teaching Lucila a few folklórico steps from Jalisco, inviting her to imagine her grandparents dancing the same steps many years ago.
+Lucila becomes completely absorbed in the world of her grandparents’ youthful romance.
+Together, Carmela and Lucila visit their wedding in their imaginations, and Lucila learns that long ago, under the light of the full moon, Carmela’s parents crossed the border.

-Carmela tells Lucila about her ancestors from ancient times.
-Coyolxauqui is a goddess that commands an army of Star Warriors.
-Coyolxauqui is angered when her mother, Coatlicue, becomes pregnant by a plume of feathers that falls from the sky.
-She leads her army of brothers to confront her mother.
-Before they can touch her, Coatlicue gives birth to Huitzilopochtli, the god of war.
-During the battle, Huitzilopochtli shatters Coyolxauqui to pieces.
-Coatlicue, the earth goddess, resurrects Coyolxauqui as the moon and places Huitzilopochtli on the opposite side of the sky to become the sun.
+Carmela tells Lucila about the beliefs of her ancestors from ancient times.
+Coyolxauhqui, a goddess who commands an army of Star Warriors, becomes enraged when her mother, Coatlicue—the Earth goddess—becomes pregnant after a plume of feathers falls from the sky.
+Coyolxauhqui leads her Star army to confront her mother, but before they can reach her, Coatlicue gives birth to Huitzilopochtli, the god of war.
+In the ensuing battle, Huitzilopochtli shatters Coyolxauhqui into pieces.
+Coatlicue then resurrects Coyolxauhqui as the moon and places Huitzilopochtli on the opposite side of the sky to become the sun.

-Carmela decides it is time for Lucila to try on the folklorico dress that has been passed down for generations in her family.
-Her mother and grandmother help her into the dress.
-As she puts it on, Lucila feels the weight of her family history and is also greatly empowered with this knowledge.
-She is transforming into an empowered young Chicana woman.
+Carmela decides it is time for Lucila to try on the folklórico dress that has been passed down through generations in her family.
+With the loving guidance of her mother and grandmother, Lucila is carefully helped into the dress.
+As the fabric settles around her, she feels the weight of her family’s history—its strength, sacrifice, and resilience—while also sensing a deep well of empowerment rising within her.
+In this moment, Lucila begins to transform, stepping into her identity as a young Chicana woman rooted in heritage and wisdom.